yjwong1999/OpenCV-AI-Competition-UTAR4Vision/README.md

 - demo code for ppe detection (without voice command)
 - user has to type the item that he/she wants to search for
 - this is demonstration code for anyone not using the Google Speech to Text API
+### 7. gps.py
+- the demo code for our gps system
+- it is seperated out from the main.py because it is hardware-dependant code